Instructor: Jimin Ding

 Office: Cupples I, Room 112A;

-The standard statistical software, SAS and R, will be introduced and used in an essential way.
-Calculator will be needed for calculations in homework and exams.
-Graphing calculator with Z, t, chi-square and F distribution functions (such as the TI-83 series) may be helpful but is not required.
+The standard statistical R (and RStudio), will be introduced and used in both lectures and weekly assignments.
+Calculator will be needed for calculations in exams.
+Graphing calculator with Z, t, chi-square and F distribution functions (such as the TI-83 series) may be helpful but is not required and not covered in class.

 Download the exercise data file.